quoriel/db/README.md

 # QuorielDB
-An intuitive and high-performance interface for working with databases in ForgeScript, providing reliable and scalable data storage using LMDB.
+An intuitive and high-performance interface for working with databases in **ForgeScript**, providing reliable and scalable data storage using **LMDB**.

 ## Installation
 ```